- Gold is on the verge of a 38.2% Fibonacci correction to test prior daily highs.

 Also spurring up-the US dollar bulls was the well-known hawk, St. Louis Federal Reserve bank president James Bullard.
 “If inflation happens to go away we are in great shape for that.
 If inflation doesn’t go away as quickly as many are currently anticipating it is going to be up to the (Federal Open Market Committee) to keep inflation under control,” Bullard said on Bloomberg Television.

 “The inflation rate is quite high,” Bullard said.
-“It behoves the committee to tack in a more hawkish direction in the next couple of meetings so that we are managing the risk of inflation appropriately.”
+“It behooves the committee to tack in a more hawkish direction in the next couple of meetings so that we are managing the risk of inflation appropriately.”

 He also said that the Fed could also play up the idea that it does not have to wait to end the taper in order to raise rates.

-This follows previous comments from Bill Dudley – former New York Fed President – who said “they’re going to have to get the taper done quicker”.
+This follows previous comments from Bill Dudley – former New York Fed President – who said: “they’re going to have to get the taper done quicker”.
 The Fed has already said it could change the pace of tapering if warranted and thus far the inflation data supports the need to slow stimulus.

 US stocks cheer positive data